gohugoio/hugo/content/en/variables/page.md

 ## Page variables

 .AlternativeOutputFormats
-: contains all alternative formats for a given page; this variable is especially useful `link rel` list in your site's `<head>`.
+: Contains all alternative formats for a given page; this variable is especially useful `link rel` list in your site's `<head>`.
 (See [Output Formats](/templates/output-formats/).)

 .Aliases
-: aliases of this page
+: Aliases of this page

 .Ancestors
-: get the ancestors of each page, simplify [breadcrumb navigation](/content-management/sections#example-breadcrumb-navigation) implementation complexity
+: Get the ancestors of each page, simplify [breadcrumb navigation](/content-management/sections#example-breadcrumb-navigation) implementation complexity

 .BundleType
-: the [bundle] type: `leaf`, `branch`, or an empty string if the page is not a bundle.
+: The [bundle] type: `leaf`, `branch`, or an empty string if the page is not a bundle.

 .Content
-: the content itself, defined below the front matter.
+: The content itself, defined below the front matter.

 .Data
-: the data specific to this type of page.
+: The data specific to this type of page.

 .Date
-: the date associated with the page; `.Date` pulls from the `date` field in a content's front matter.
-See also `.ExpiryDate`, `.PublishDate`, and `.Lastmod`.
+: The date associated with the page.
+By default, this is the front matter `date` value.
+See [configuring dates] for a description of fallback values and precedence.
+See also `.ExpiryDate`, `.Lastmod`, and `.PublishDate`.

 .Description
-: the description for the page.
+: The description for the page.

 .Draft
-: a boolean, `true` if the content is marked as a draft in the front matter.
+: A boolean, `true` if the content is marked as a draft in the front matter.

 .ExpiryDate
-: the date on which the content is scheduled to expire; `.ExpiryDate` pulls from the `expirydate` field in a content's front matter.
-See also `.PublishDate`, `.Date`, and `.Lastmod`.
+: The date on which the content is scheduled to expire.
+By default, this is the front matter `expiryDate` value.
+See [configuring dates] for a description of fallback values and precedence.
+See also `.Date`, `.Lastmod`, and `.PublishDate`.

 .File
-: filesystem-related data for this content file.
+: Filesystem-related data for this content file.
 See also [File Variables].

 .Fragments
 : Fragments returns the fragments for this page.
 See [Page Fragments](#page-fragments).

 .FuzzyWordCount
-: the approximate number of words in the content.
+: The approximate number of words in the content.

 .IsHome
 : `true` in the context of the [homepage](/templates/homepage/).

 .IsNode
-: always `false` for regular content pages.
+: Always `false` for regular content pages.

 .IsPage
-: always `true` for regular content pages.
+: Always `true` for regular content pages.

 .IsSection
 : `true` if [`.Kind`](/templates/section-templates/#page-kinds) is `section`.